caprica/vlcj/README.md

 discover any problems, or deficiencies with how the module system has been implemented, please raise an issue ticket here.

+- 4th June, 2024 - vlcj 4.8.3 released, only change is to bump JNA dependency to latest
 - 24th September, 2022 - vlcj 4.8.0 released, initial move to Java 11 and the Java Module System, no functional changes
-- 15th May, 2022 - vlcj 4.7.3 released, minor maintenance release to use latest version of JNA
-- 18th March, 2022 - vlcj 4.7.2 released, minor bugfix release relating to embedded media list player component

 All releases are at available at [Maven Central](https://search.maven.org/search?q=a:vlcj).